SirCamyCamCam/COP4331-Project/Readme.md

 1. Queen - Tasked with laying eggs for selected ant types chosen by the player
 2. Soldier - Able to protect the colony from foreign colony invasions and other insects munching on your colony
 3. Foragers- Collects leaves from the outside world and leaves them to be farmed by the Gardener ant
-4. Gardener - Farms said leaves for fungus which is the Leaf Cutter ant's main source of  food
+4. Gardener - Farms leaves for fungus which is the Leaf Cutter ant's main source of  food
 5. Trash Handlers - Removes dead ants and mold which grows from un maintained leaves
 6. Excavators - Creates "roads" and rooms for the colony which allow for movement through the colony